 So, you require completing an economics project.
 Let Duniakagyan come to your rescue with a well-curated list of ideas for the economics project topics.

 Over the past few centuries, human civilization has grown exceedingly complex.
-Unlike the primitive bartering systems used in the past, we now deal with a monstrous global economy with many moving parts to it.
-That necessitates the handling of money, business, and industry.
-And, that’s exactly what you are studying in your undergraduate economics program.
+Unlike the primitive bartering systems used in the past, we now deal with a global economy with many moving parts to it.
+That necessitates the handling of money, business, industry, and other related dynamics.
+And that’s precisely what you are studying in your 12th or undergraduate economics program.

-If you too have a project at hand, read on – as we discuss the best economics topics for a college project.
+If you, too, have a project, read on – as we discuss the best economics topics for a college project.
 The economics project cover page design ideas and tips are just a bonus.

 10 Best Economics Project Topics for College Students

 COVID-19 was harsh on us all.
 Every nation and every industry suffered.
 The worldwide lockdown brought the global economy to a grinding halt.
-With little to no international trade, the economies are struggling to sustain themselves.
-The governments are having a hard time dealing with the short-term and long-term implications of the economic disaster caused by the pandemic.
+With little to no international trade, the economies struggle to sustain themselves.
+The governments have a hard time dealing with the short-term and long-term implications of the economic disaster caused by the pandemic.

-The “impact of the pandemic on the global economy” could be one of the best college or class 12 economics project topics.
-You have plenty to research with ample information readily available online.
-Here’re a few subtopics you should include for an impressive end product.
+The “impact of the pandemic on the global economy” could be among the best college or class 12 economics project topics.
+You have plenty of scope for research with ample info available online.

 What to Include?